-WRIGHT-PATTERSON AIR FORCE BASE, Ohio (AFRL) – The Air Force Research Laboratory will honor 17 scientists and engineers October 25 for their outstanding career accomplishments during the laboratory’s 2021 Virtual Fellows and Science and Engineering Early Career Awards Ceremony.
-This year’s celebration marks the second time the event has gone virtual due to COVID.
+WRIGHT-PATTERSON AIR FORCE BASE, Ohio (AFRL) – The Air Force Research Laboratory will honor 17 scientists and engineers Oct.
+25 , 2021 for outstanding career accomplishments during the laboratory’s 2021 virtual Fellows and Science and Engineering Early Career Awards ceremony.
+This year’s celebration marks the second time the event has gone virtual due to the coronavirus.

 The 2021 group includes 10 Fellows and seven Science and Engineering Early Career Award winners.
 AFRL’s Research Advisory Council, led by the chief technology officer and the chief scientists, reviewed the submission packages and ranked the nominees.
 AFRL Commander Maj.
 Gen. Heather Pringle subsequently reviewed the RAC’s findings and made the final selections.

 Pringle described the selection process this year as intense noting that the nominees included many outstanding individuals from across the lab.
 She commended the winners’ achievements emphasizing their “ingenuity and insight in their respective fields.”
 Pringle also praised the new Fellows for their scientific and technical contributions to warfighters which are helping the Department of the Air Force address strategic competition.

 The AFRL Fellows program recognizes outstanding scientists and engineers in three categories: research achievements, technology development and transition achievements, or program and organizational leadership.
 This year’s Fellows delivered significant contributions to the DAF in a wide variety of technical areas with technological advancements and transition achievements addressing weapon seeker technologies, automatic target acquisition and recognition, alternative precision navigation and hypersonic weapons.